DataDog/documentation/content/en/logs/guide/access-your-log-data-programmatically.md

 In our sample data, we have some log events data which includes the number of `page views` for each `user`.

-With the following API call, retrieve all log events within a specific time period.
-The `from` indicates the `start time` and the `to` indicates the `end time` for the log data.
-The `query` indicates the search query that must be executed.
+Retrieve all log events within a specific time period by using the following API call. `from` indicates the `start time` and `to` indicates the `end time` for the log data. `query` indicates the search query that must be executed.
 It follows the [Search Syntax][3].

 **API call:**